Molding (decorative)

-Molding (spelled moulding and alternatively called coving in British and Australian English), is a strip of material with various profiles used to cover transitions between surfaces or for decoration.
+Molding (spelled moulding and alternatively called coving in British and Australian English) is a strip of material with various profiles used to cover transitions between surfaces or for decoration.
 It is traditionally made from solid milled wood or plaster, but may be of plastic or reformed wood.
 In classical architecture and sculpture, the molding is often carved in marble or other stones.
 In historic architecture, and some expensive modern buildings, it may be formed in place with plaster.

 A "plain" molding has right-angled upper and lower edges.
 A "sprung" molding has upper and lower edges that bevel towards its rear, allowing mounting between two non-parallel planes (such as a wall and a ceiling), with an open space behind.
-Moldings may be decorated with paterae as long, uninterrupted elements may be boring for eyes.
+Moldings may be decorated with paterae as long, uninterrupted elements may be boring for the eyes.

 Types

 Decorative plaster moldings and coving in a late Victorian town house in South Wales.

-Decorative moldings have been made of wood, stone and cement.
+Decorative moldings have been made of wood, stone, and cement.
 Recently moldings have been made of extruded polyvinyl chloride (PVC) and expanded polystyrene (EPS) as a core with a cement-based protective coating.
-Synthetic moldings are a cost-effective alternative that rival the aesthetic and function of traditional profiles.
+Synthetic moldings are a cost-effective alternative that rivals the aesthetic and function of traditional profiles.